kreatolinux/src/README.md

 ## purr
 purr is kpkg's testing utility.
 You can build it by running `make tests`.
 The binary will be located on the usual `out` folder.

+## genpkglist
+genpkglist is a runfile -> markdown generator.
+It is used to generate the [the package list](https://linux.kreato.dev/packages) on the Kreato Linux website.

+Build it by running `make genpkglist`.
+The binary will be located on the usual `out` folder.

 ## chkupd
 chkupd is a tool to check if a package is up-to-date on a kpkg repository.
 It also has the ability to attempt to autoupdate the package.
 You can build it by running `make chkupd`.
 The binary will be located on the usual `out` folder.